Lola Marsh: History

 Lola Marsh's debut EP, You're Mine, was released in January 2016.
 Their third single, "She's a Rainbow", was released in May 2016.
 In March 2017 Their Single "Wishing Girl" was released and was accompanied with a video directed by Gal Muggia.
 The Band's debut album, Remember Roses, was released in June 2017 via Universal Records-Barclay, Sony ATV, Verve and Anova Music.

 Following the album release the band toured Europe and the US playing summer festivals such as Paleo festival.
 Montreal Jazz Festival, Sziget festival.

 In February 2018, the band released a live session recorded at Capitol Records Los Angeles.
 Lola Marsh was featured on NPR's The Austin 100 in March 2018 as part of a SXSW event feature.
 Later that month, the duo performed multiple shows at SXSW.

 The band's cover of "Somethin' Stupid" featured in the eponymous episode of Better Call Saul in 2018, and an instrumental version was played in "Bad Choice Road" in 2020.

 Their second album, Someday Tomorrow Maybe, was released in January 2020.
 Their music videos Echoes and Only for a Moment were recognized by international festival Berlin Music Video Awards in 2020.
 Echoes won the Best Song category and Only for a Moment placed second in the Best Cinematography category.

+In May 2024, the duo performed in a Tel Aviv rally demanding the release of hostages amid the Gaza war hostage crisis.
+Eden Golan, Netta Barzilai and Noga Erez also performed.
+Family members of hostages also spoke, including Rachel Goldberg-Polin, mother of American-Israeli Hersh Goldberg-Polin.
+Ambassadors from the United States, United Kingdom, Germany and Austria also addressed the crowds.
+Former Secretary of State, Hillary Clinton also appeared in a video message.